passaglia/tokyo-dying-alone/README.md

 # Dying alone in Tokyo, Japan

-A data visualization about the `Lonely death' problem in Tokyo, available at [passaglia.jp/tokyo-dying-alone](http://passaglia.jp/tokyo-dying-alone).
+A visualization of data about the `Lonely death' problem in Tokyo, available at [passaglia.jp/tokyo-dying-alone](http://passaglia.jp/tokyo-dying-alone).

 The dashboard is built with [dc.js](https://dc-js.github.io/dc.js/), [crossfilter](https://github.com/crossfilter/crossfilter), and [leaflet](https://leafletjs.com/).
 The data cleaning uses [pandas](https://pandas.pydata.org/).

 ## Running the dashboard locally